fralau/mkdocs-macros-plugin/webdoc/docs/pages.md

     `{{ page.url }}`, `{{ page.is_homepage }}`, etc.

 ### Page-level macros
+It is possible to write **Jinja2 macros** written with the Jinja2 syntax (instead of a Python module).
+This allows you benefit from the power of that language for the manipulation of strings.

-Here is an example of macro, from the official Jinja2 documentation:
+Here is an example of Jinja2 macro, from the official documentation:

 ``` {.jinja2}
 {% macro input(name, value='', type='text', size=20) -%}